 By the time I was a thirty-something mom, I’d lost touch with who I was.
 It was only by returning to journaling that I regained my sense of self, became clear on my family priorities and reconnected with my inner writer.
 Proof, once again, that the journal is a powerful tool.

 This time I didn’t let it drop.
 Instead, I felt so strongly about the benefits of journal writing that, in 2003, I became certified as an instructor of Journal to the Self ®.
-I knew I wanted to help others benefit from the tools Kathleen Adams outlined in her book of the same name.

 In 2011, My Course Changed

 But, it was 2011, that set me on this course to share legacy writing through the use of journaling tools.
 I can’t think of much that didn’t change for me that year.
 It started with the passing of my mother-in-law in February, followed by my dog and my dad in June and my mom in July.
 In April of that same year, I quit my full-time job as a financial advisor’s assistant to travel with my husband to his temporary contract locations for six months each year.
 This was a decision in favour of our relationship but it expedited the empty nest syndrome for me.
 I’d actually moved out on my kids and left my entire support system at home.